nhsconnect/gpconnect/pages/appointments/appointments_service_configuration.md

 The supplier switch, and associated selected organisation list **SHALL**:

-- control service filtering functionality as described in the sub-sections below
+- control the visibility of service filtering organisation configuration
+- override the organisation switch when set to OFF
 - only be controlled by appropriate staff at the supplier
 - be changed and applied quickly to the supplier's system without requiring a code change or software release
 - be initially defaulted to OFF, and empty